Aetherinox/xsum-hash-utility/README.md

 <br />

 The `--output` argument is an optional parameter which allows you to define a file where the results of your generated or verified results will be placed.

+The information provided by `--output` is different than the output to the hash digest using `--digest`.

+The hash digest contains a list of each target file and its corresponding hash.
+However, the output file will display step-by-step of what is going on when the hashes are generated.

 <br />